glific/glific/README.md

   \*\* (Mix) Unknown package oban_pro in lockfile

 - Run `mix setup`
- At this point you may get an error saying `password authentication failed for user "postgres"`, in which case, you need to configure the postgres server properly:
+ At this point, you may get an error saying `password authentication failed for user "postgres"`, in which case, you need to configure the postgres server properly:

 ```bash
 sudo -u postgres psql